Wasim-Zaman/diagnosis_backend/README.md

 - `PORT`: The port number on which the server will run (default: 3000)
 - `DATABASE_URL`: Your PostgreSQL database connection string
 - `JWT_SECRET`: Secret key for JWT token generation
-- `ADMIN_EMAIL`: Email for the default admin account
-- `ADMIN_PASSWORD`: Password for the default admin account

 ## Usage